another project WORLDVIEW worldview theme copyright 2008 Home

 I oppose 1) taxes beyond those needed to provide law enforcement / national defense, 2) government interference with free market forces, and 3) laws limiting individual freedom--restricting speech / public expression, limiting firearms, requiring military service, making certain acts crimes where there’s no victim, restrictions on private property use, etc. Freedom is protected by such property, so governments should not appropriate it for public welfare.
-(Note: Libertarians preaching abolition of government are often called anarcho-capitalists.
-Left anarchists also seek abolition of the state, but value egalitarianism and would abandon or vastly reduce private property rights.
-They oppose government, not order, and would replace it with free associations.
-Co-ops & communes would be key units in the economy.)
+(Note: Libertarians preaching abolition of government are often called anarcho-capitalists.)
+While my brand of libertarianism would abolish the state altogether and abandon or vastly reduce private property rights, it values egalitarianism and order.
+It would replace government with free associations.
+Co-ops and communes would be key units in the ideal way to organize society I imagine.
+(Note: Left anarchism comes in different forms.
+One is collectivist anarchism where means of production are collectively owned and managed by the producers themselves with labor-based compensation; another might emphasize need based distribution.)

 More to Explore -- Worldview Theme #50A: Libertarian